algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

             d[i][j] = min(d[i][j], d[i][k] + d[k][j]);
 ```

-Vectorizing the distance product and executing it $O(\log n)$ times is faster than than naively executing the Floyd-Warshall algorithm, although not by a lot.
+Interestingly, vectorizing the distance product and executing it $O(\log n)$ times in $O(n^3 \log n)$ total operations is faster than naively executing the Floyd-Warshall algorithm in $O(n^3)$ operations, although not by a lot.

-As an exercise, try to think of ways of speeding up this "for-for-for" computation.
-It will be harder than matrix multiplication because you need to perform updates in this particular order.
+As an exercise, try to speed up this "for-for-for" computation.
+It is harder to do than in the matrix multiplication case because you need to perform updates in a particular order, but it is still possible to design a similar kernel and an iteration order that achieves a 30-50x total speedup.

 ## Acknowledgements

-The algorithm was originally designed by Kazushige Goto, and it is the basis of GotoBLAS and OpenBLAS.
-The author himself described it and some other aspects in more detail in "[Anatomy of High-Performance Matrix Multiplication](https://www.cs.utexas.edu/~flame/pubs/GotoTOMS_revision.pdf)".
+The final algorithm was originally designed by Kazushige Goto, and it is the basis of GotoBLAS and OpenBLAS.
+The author himself describes it in more detail in "[Anatomy of High-Performance Matrix Multiplication](https://www.cs.utexas.edu/~flame/pubs/GotoTOMS_revision.pdf)".

-The exposition style is inspired by "[Programming Parallel Computers](http://ppc.cs.aalto.fi/)" course by Jukka Suomela, which features a [similar case study](http://ppc.cs.aalto.fi/ch2/) on speeding up the distance product.
+The exposition style is inspired by the "[Programming Parallel Computers](http://ppc.cs.aalto.fi/)" course by Jukka Suomela, which features a [similar case study](http://ppc.cs.aalto.fi/ch2/) on speeding up the distance product.